uniquehash/ReviewSheets/developer_logs/16December.md

 so until i have the infastructure built and a test algorithm in there it is pointless to optimize. it is almost certain that my first algorithm will not be efficient enough for the bar, but until i have a baseline it is senseless to attempt to optimize.

+### December 29th 2016 - push_swap

+i should work on the overlap functionality first.

+the receiving arguments thing and putting them into an array thing is likely to come up again.
+So i should generalize it. the question becomes do i generalize with the error checking or without it?

+since the definition of an error is likely to vary significantly from project to project, it doesn't make sense include the error functionality into the function.